envicutor/documentation/analysis.rst

   - The name of the runtime to add
   - The Nix shell that is required to make the packages available in the environment of the runtime as described in ":ref:`envicutor_nix`"
-  - The compile script (if any) that is required to compile submissions' code using this runtime
+  - The compile script (if any) that is required to compile submission's code using this runtime
-  - The run script that is required to run submissions' code using this runtime
+  - The run script that is required to run submission's code using this runtime
   - The name of the main source file that shall be given to the submitted code in single-file submissions

 - The client system shall be able to delete runtimes that were added on Envicutor